JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 Starting a new game without finishing your saved game will reset your win streak.

-The Legend of Bum-bo: Windfall adds a 'Cutscenes' menu with functionality for rewatching cutscenes.
-This feature is part of an inaccessible debug menu in the vanilla game and is not original content created for The Legend of Bum-bo: Windfall.
-The mod only moves the 'Cutscenes' menu to the main menu and slightly modifies the game logic associated with it.
+The ability to rewatch cutscenes exists in a debug menu in the vanilla game, Windfall just brings the feature to the main menu.

 Credit to Jasper Flick for anti-aliasing post processing code used in the mod (catlikecoding.com).

-Credit to Pixabay for sound effect assets used in the mod (pixabay.com).
+Credit to Pixabay for the Plasma Ball sound effect asset used in the mod (pixabay.com).

-Software used in mod development: BepInEx, HarmonyX, dnSpy, Visual Studio, Git, Unity, Gimp, Krita, Inkscape, Blender, Audacity.
+Software used in mod development: BepInEx, HarmonyX, dnSpy, Visual Studio, Git, Unity, Gimp, Krita, Inkscape, Blender, Audacity, DaVinci Resolve.

 ## Bug Reports
 If you encounter a bug, please report it by opening an issue on the [Issues](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/issues) page or by contacting me (see below).